National Rural Letter Carriers' Association: History

 On September 8, 1978, the NRLCA was the first postal union to come to an agreement on a new contract when contract negotiations between the USPS and its unions nearly resulted in an illegal mail strike.

+After the NALC severed bargaining ties with the American Postal Workers Union in 1994, NALC President Vince Sombrotto tried to get the NRLCA to join the NALC.
+His effort was unsuccessful.

 On November 14, 2008, the NRLCA withdrew support from the Quality of Work Life/Employee Involvement (QWL/EI) program.
-As the Postal Service funded all QWL-EI activities, it became more focused on issues supporting corporate goals.
+As the USPS funded all QWL-EI activities, it became more focused on issues supporting corporate goals.
 The NRLCA saw QWL/EI headed in a different direction than improving the "quality of work life" for rural carriers and managers alike.
-On December 12, 2008, the Postal Service confirmed that QWL/EI will be closed entirely.
+On December 12, 2008, the USPS confirmed that QWL/EI will be closed entirely.
 As NRLCA President Don Cantriel put it, "They were looking for an excuse to get rid of it; we gave it to them."

-On August 19, 2011, the NRLCA became the first labor union in the history of the United States Postal Service to elect a female President, Jeanette Dwyer, at its 107th National Convention in Savannah, Georgia.
+On August 19, 2011, the NRLCA became the first labor union in the history of the United States Postal Service to elect a female president, Jeanette Dwyer, at its 107th National Convention in Savannah, Georgia.
 She served until 2018, when she chose not to run for re-election, and was succeeded by her Vice President, Ronnie Stutts.
 Dwyer rejoined the board to fill the remainder of Johnny Miller's unexpired term on November 21, 2020.

+RRECS & calls for decertification

+On July 3, 2012, the postal service & NRLCA agreed to create the Rural Route Evaluated Compensation System (RRECS).
+From January 2013 to June 2018, a panel of engineers, consisting of Ken Mericle, Don Ratliff & Luis Martín-Vega, began developing an automated system that captured daily counts of work activities (whereas the evaluated pay system was originally based upon a 2 week count).
+Count data is also captured from mapping software developed by the project.
+Mapping captures the line of travel for each route, plus the distances of mailstops, mailboxes and direct door delivery stops associated with each customer address.
+These mapped locations are used to calculate walking and driving distances.

+RRECS had a devastating effect on rural carrier pay.
+Two-thirds of all rural letter carriers lost at least one hour per week, and 44% lost four hours or more.
+Only 14% of rural carriers actually gained hours.
+The changes also added days worked while reducing hours on those days, reducing opportunities for overtime.
+The number of K routes (routes evaluated at 5 days a week) dropped from 65,910 to 49,747, a difference of 16,163.
+J routes (5.5 days a week) increased from 5,012 to 11,429, and H routes (routes carried 6 days a week without a relief day) increased from 3,427 to 13,142, an increase of 9,715.
+Overall, rural carriers on average lost about 2.8 hours from their routes after RRECS went into effect.